-Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to an Effect date, the Australian Apprentice will not be eligible for the Australian Apprentice Training Support Payment.
+Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to the claim period end date, the Australian Apprentice will not be eligible for the Australian Apprentice Training Support Payment.

 2. New Energy Apprentice Support Payment

 The New Energy Apprentice Support Payment is designed to encourage apprentices to choose clean energy careers, improve retention rates and deliver more successful completions by providing direct financial support to Australian Apprentices commencing an Australian Apprenticeship in a clean energy occupation.